 Exhibit F: Bing public search for site:gtcode.com, showing “About 50 results” but visibly surfacing only one gtcode.com result on the captured first page, the non-investigative technical article /articles/harness-engineering/.

-This materially updates the evidence.
 The original February 12 result documented total public invisibility at that time.
 The later result shows partial visibility: at least one non-investigative page surfaced, while the captured visible first-page results still centered on a single technical article and excluded the investigation corpus.
-That pattern requires a technical explanation.
+Bing has not explained why.

-1. Bing previously returned zero visible results for site:gtcode.com.
+- Bing previously returned zero visible results for

 What The Evidence Leaves Open

-The evidence establishes a search-index diagnostics problem while leaving cause unresolved.
+Public Bing results and Bing Webmaster Tools show a search-index diagnostics problem.
 The current record identifies no human actor.
-It leaves unresolved whether the cause was a third-party complaint, a policy system, a technical bug, a stale diagnostic state, or some combination of those factors.
-The May 12 update narrows the domain-wide claim: at least one non-investigative technical article surfaced.
-The unresolved issue is why the public result set remains selectively visible and why the captured first-page site: results exclude the investigation corpus despite Bing’s reported result count and prior Webmaster Tools diagnostics.
+It does not show whether a third-party complaint, a policy system, a technical bug, a stale diagnostic state, or some combination caused the result.
+On May 12, at least one non-investigative technical article surfaced.
+The unresolved issue is why the public result set is uneven and why the captured first-page site: results exclude the investigation corpus despite Bing’s reported result count and prior Webmaster Tools diagnostics.

 What Would Resolve This